-A compendium of environmental attributes derived from existing global datasets and assigned to each river reach and each sub-basin of HydroSHEDS at 15 arc-second resolution.
+A compendium of hydro-environmental attributes derived from existing global datasets and assigned to each river reach and each sub-basin of HydroSHEDS at 15 arc-second resolution.

-The goal of developing HydroATLAS is to provide a single comprehensive database gathering and presenting a wide range of environmental attributes from various sources in a consistent and organized manner.
-HydroATLAS is divided in two databases, StreamATLAS and BasinATLAS.
-Overall, StreamATLAS and BasinATLAS are databases of environmental attributes that have been extracted for the river network from HydroSHEDS and the HydroBASINS global sub-basin delineations, respectively.
+HydroATLAS is a comprehensive database gathering and presenting a wide range of hydro-environmental attributes from various sources in a consistent and organized manner.
+HydroATLAS is divided in two datasets, StreamATLAS and BasinATLAS, which represent the river network (lines) and sub-basin delineations (polygons), respectively.
 HydroATLAS datasets have the same cell size and extent as HydroSHEDS datasets, 15 arc-second resolution, and can be used in conjunction with them.

-HydroATLAS provides a consistent and organized presentation of over 100 environmental attributes drawn from the most recent published sources.
-The environmental attributes are organized into seven categories: hydrology and hydrography, climate, physiography, land cover and land use, soil, geology, and demographics.
-HydroATLAS derives these environmental attributes for river reaches and hierarchically nested watersheds at multiple scales based on the HydroBASINS delineations, which are derived from the HydroSHEDS database.
+HydroATLAS provides a consistent and organized presentation of over 100 hydro-environmental attributes drawn from the most recent published sources.
+The hydro-environmental attributes are organized into seven categories (see also table below): hydrology and hydrography, climate, physiography, land cover and land use, soil, geology, and demographics.
+HydroATLAS derives these hydro-environmental attributes for river reaches and hierarchically nested watersheds at multiple scales.

 HydroATLAS is currently under development and an associated publication is under review.
 Data release is anticipated for summer 2018.
 For more information, please refer to our current draft versions of the Technical Documentation and the associated BasinATLAS Catalog and StreamATLAS Catalog, respectively.